iterative/dvc.org/content/docs/user-guide/data-pipelines/defining-pipelines.md

 One advantage of using `dvc stage add` is that it will verify the validity of the arguments provided (otherwise they won't be checked until execution).
-A disadvantage is that advanced pipelining features such as [templating] are not always available this way.
+A disadvantage is that some advanced pipelining features such as [templating] are not available this way.

 </admon>